chimera-suite/use-case/README.md

 docker-compose -f docker-compose-ontop.yml up -d
 ```
 This starts an OntopSpark instance.
-In particular the instance is configured to communicate with the Apache Spark Thrift Server.
+The instance is configured to communicate with the Apache Spark Thrift Server.
 The web interface is available at [http://localhost:8090](http://localhost:8090).

-If the Ontop instance shuts down after a while, it may be possible that Apache Spark had encountered some problems while loading the demo tables.
+If the OntopSpark instance shuts down after a while, it may be possible that Apache Spark had encountered some problems while loading the demo tables.
 You can solve the issue by restarting Spark.
 For more detail, see the [Spark troubleshooting section](#apache-spark).

 #### 4. Jena Fuseki
 ```
 docker-compose -f docker-compose-jena-fuseki.yml up -d
 ```
-It start a Jena Fuseki container.
+It starts a Jena Fuseki container.
-Moreover, once Jena Fuseki is ready, it creates a dataset and upload the Knowledge Graph.
 You can access the Jene Fuseki web interface at [http://localhost:3030](http://localhost:3030).

-Moreover, once Jena Fuseki is ready, it is needed to log in with `admin:admin` and manually load the Knowledge Graph by creating a new _in-memory dataset_ in the `MANAGE DATASETS` section, and upload the `pizza-fuseki.owl` file located in `/jena-fuseki/init`.
+Moreover, once Jena Fuseki is ready, it is needed to log in with `admin:admin` and manually load the Knowledge Graph by creating a new _in-memory dataset_ called `pizzads` using the `MANAGE DATASETS` section, and upload the `pizza-fuseki.owl` file located in `/jena-fuseki/init`.

 #### 5. Jupyter Notebook